Apple Cider Chicken ‘n’ Dumplings

 - 1 tablespoon cold butter

 - In a Dutch oven, brown chicken in butter; remove and set aside.
 In the same pan, combine the onion, celery, parsley, salt and pepper; cook and stir until vegetables are tender.
 Sprinkle with flour and mix well.
 Add broth and cider.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, 2 minutes.
 Add chicken.

 - Cover and bake at 350° for 45-50 minutes.
 Increase heat to 425°.